-The work [25] shows that by choosing less straightforward definitions of heaps and of heap union in Coq, we can obtain effective reasoning with abstract heap variables, and hence support full separation logic without resulting in excessive proof obligations.
+Next consider [14] which addressed sharing (but not automation).
+Recall the mark function, but now consider its application on a DAG, Fig. 9.
+The "ramify" rule in [14] would isolate the shaded heap portion 1 and prove that the portion 1 has all been marked.
+With the help of the magic wand, this seems general.
+Its application, however, is counter-intuitive and hard to automate, because the portion 1 is artificial: it does not correspond to the actual traversal of the code.
+The work [24] shows that by choosing less straightforward definitions of heaps and of heap union in Coq, we can obtain effective reasoning with abstract heap variables, and hence support full separation logic without resulting in excessive proof obligations.
 As a result, proofs of a number of simple but realistic programs have been successfully mechanized.
-Similarly, the work [31], which described a mechanized proof of a concurrent in-place spanning tree construction algorithm, bears resemblance to our graph marking example.
+Similarly, the work [30], which described a mechanized proof of a concurrent in-place spanning tree construction algorithm, bears resemblance to our graph marking example.
 This is because they traverse via two recursive calls (but they are unconcerned about their relative order).
 Therefore this work does address the challenge of dealing with the interaction of two recursive calls.
-Both these works [25, 31] do not address the automation of local reasoning.
+Both these works [24, 30] do not address the automation of local reasoning.

 We had earlier carefully discussed Separation Logic (SL) and Dynamic Frames (DF).
 Here we briefly mention some recent work on Region Logic, see e.g. [2].
 This work is related to DF: it is essentially a form of Hoare logic for object-based programs.
 A region, like a dynamic frame, is an expression to describe the footprint of a function.
-Finally, we also mention [19, 22] that address sharing in the context of shape analysis.
-In contrast, our current paper focuses on functional verification, thus the ability to perform strongest postcondition propagation is crucial.
-In this context, automated framing of such assertion formulea is a non-trivial task.